ASD-Blueprint/desktop.gov.au/blueprint/security/system-security-plan.md

 The CloudSystem leverages Microsoft Endpoint Manager - Intune (Intune) to provide both Mobile Device Management (MDM) Mobile Application Management (MAM) controls to protect mobile devices and data stored on them.
 Both Windows laptops and iOS devices will be enrolled within Intune and tagged as Corporate devices, allowing policies to be centrally managed and deployed.
 This includes configuring storage encryption, disabling unneeded features and controlling application behaviour.

-iOS devices are lightly managed and partially comply with the ACSC ‘[Security Configuration Guide - Apple iOS 12 Devices](https://www.cyber.gov.au/publications/security-configuration-guide-apple-ios-12-devices)’ and Information Security Manual (ISM) to maximise usability for the target users.
-Note: Agencies should do a risk assessment before deciding to change settings relating to mobile devices.
+iOS devices are configured to align to the intent of the ACSC ‘[Security Configuration Guide - Apple iOS 14 Devices](https://www.cyber.gov.au/acsc/view-all-content/publications/security-configuration-guide-apple-ios-14-devices)’ and the Information Security Manual (ISM). iOS devices within the blueprint limit user access and some usability in order to reach a higher security and compliance level.

+Note: Agencies should conduct a threat and risk assessment prior to changing the described configuration of mobile devices.

 Bluetooth is enabled as it allows users to pair devices they may required to perform their duties (e.g. conference calls or online meetings).

 Users can reset certain security settings in Personal Hotspot and Passcode for situations where the passcode/password may have been compromised.

-To provide ease of use and maintain productivity users can download apps from the App Store.
+All iOS applications must be deployed using Microsoft Endpoint Manager with volume licensing.
+Users are not able to access the App store to update or download applications.
+All updates are managed via Intune update policies.
 The agency can track, and monitor apps found on managed devices that have been enrolled in Intune.
 Details on how to view and report on discovered apps can be found in the ‘DTA - Cloud-Native Blueprint - Security Standard Operating Procedures (August 2020)’.

-The risk of lightly managed iOS devices is addressed in the ‘[DTA - Cloud-Native Blueprint - Security Risk Management Plan (August 2020)](security-risk-management-plan.html\)’ at [R17](security-risk-management-plan.html#r17-mobile-device-compromised).
+The risk of supervised iOS devices is addressed in the [DTA - Cloud-Native Blueprint - Security Risk Management Plan (June 2021)](security-risk-management-plan.html) at [R17](security-risk-management-plan.html#r17-mobile-phone-compromised-due-to-loss-or-theft) and [R20](security-risk-management-plan.html#r20-mobile-phone-exploited)

 #### Security controls provided by the CloudSystem